VHallerBull/DataPreparationSpeciesChoice/README.md

 The imputation trials different methods and repeats these multiple times to receive teh best results.
 The code is saved as "ImputeMissingData[Trait name].R" and the results are saved in multiple dataframes named "[Trait name]ImputedData[Numbering].RData".

 # 3. Step - TestImputation

+To test the imputation results, I iteratively remove one known datapoint and refit the model to this dataset and then predict this removed datapoint using the fitted model.
+Then I calculate the mean +/- standard deviation for each of these predicted datapoints which can then be compared to the known datapoint prior to removal.

+The code to conduct this analysis is named "CheckImputedData[TYrait name].R".